 The middle category is just so hard to enter.
-This is where most coffee roasters position themselves and they struggle while battling to hold their accounts (cafes).
+This is where most coffee roasters position themselves, and they struggle while battling to hold their accounts (cafes).
 The problem with the customers in this category is that these cafe owners want free stuff.
 They will leave you in a second if they can get extra freebies from someone else.
-The freebies I talk about are umbrellas, wind barriers, "buy 5kgs of coffee and get 1kg free" offers, and new coffee machines and grinders that includes free servicing.
+The freebies I talk about are umbrellas, wind barriers, "buy 5 kg of coffee and get 1 kg free" offers, and new coffee machines and grinders that include free servicing.
 This is why it's so hard to survive in the middle bracket; it comes down to how much money and perseverance you have.

 The bottom category is easy to enter but isn't good for your brand unless you want to be there.
 The chicken shops, kebab shops, small rough bakeries, convenience stores, and old train station stores will not have much competition, but once entering these shops, your brand will be seen as average or below average.

 On a personal note, I have worked for three coffee roaster companies, and by far the best was the company in the top bracket.
 Not only were the people friendlier and happier, but the wages were better.